THE BOARD GAME JURY AT FASTAVAL

 Steen Bach Hansen

-When it comes to complex games, Steen is particularly fond of games where there are multiple paths to victory and where there is the possibility of surprising each other or changing the situation in the game precisely because there are multiple paths to victory.
+When it comes to complex games, Steen is particularly fond of games where there are multiple paths to victory and where there are opportunities to surprise each other or change the situation in the game precisely because there are multiple paths to victory.
 Steen is particularly fond of Ameritrash and Eurogames.

-When it comes to games where the focus is more on socializing and laughing, it needs to be games that can balance simplicity in rules with socializing, where the game is the focus without requiring all the attention from the players, where games like Alias and Cards Against Humanity can keep Steen entertained for hours.
+When it comes to games that focus more on socialising and laughing, they need to be games that can balance simplicity in rules with socialising, where the game is the focus without demanding all the attention from players, where games like Alias and Cards Against Humanity can keep Steen entertained for hours.

-Indicative of the range of Steen's interest in gaming, his two favorite games at the moment are Twillight Imperium and Hero Quest with his nephews and nieces.
+Very telling of the range of Steen's interest in gaming, his two favourite games at the moment are Twillight Imperium and Hero Quest with his nephews and nieces.

 Anne Lykke

-When it comes to learning new games, Anne gladly takes on the role of reading and explaining the rules, as she finds a special joy in spreading knowledge of good board games to friends and family.
+When it comes to learning new games, Anne is happy to take on the role of reading and explaining rules as she loves spreading the word about good board games to friends and family.

 Pax Meier